-Teen Worker Safety & Health
+Teen and Young Worker Safety & Health

 Teen workers are a vulnerable population with unique needs, including different learning styles.
 Many have little to no experience in the workplace.
 This can lead to exposures to serious hazards while working.